 Operating System Configuration

-We recommend not to use BTRFS on linux, it's known to not work well in conjunction with ArangoDB.
+We recommend to not use BTRFS on linux, it's known to not work well in conjunction with ArangoDB.
 We experienced that arangodb facing latency issues on accessing its database files on BTRFS partitions.
 In conjunction with BTRFS and AUFS we also saw data loss on restart.

 Virtual Memory Page Sizes

 By default, ArangoDB uses Jemalloc as the memory allocator.
 Jemalloc does a good job of reducing virtual memory fragmentation, especially for long-running processes.
 Unfortunately, some OS configurations can interfere with Jemalloc's ability to function properly.
 Specifically, Linux's "transparent hugepages", Windows' "large pages" and other similar features sometimes prevent Jemalloc from returning unused memory to the operating system and result in unnecessarily high memory use.
 Therefore, we recommend disabling these features when using Jemalloc with ArangoDB.
 Please consult your operating system's documentation for how to do this.

 sudo bash -c "echo madvise >/sys/kernel/mm/transparent_hugepage/enabled" sudo bash -c "echo madvise >/sys/kernel/mm/transparent_hugepage/defrag"

 It is recommended to assign swap space for a server that is running arangod.
 Configuring swap space can prevent the operating system's OOM killer from killing ArangoDB too eagerly on Linux.